Music Academy

 Christopher Still

 Christopher Still joined the Los Angeles Philharmonic in 2007.
-Before coming to California, he was the Principal Trumpet of the Colorado Symphony Orchestra.
-He has also held the positions of Associate Principal Trumpet of the Dallas Symphony and Principal Trumpet of the Charleston (SC) Symphony.
-Additionally, Christopher has served as Assistant Principal Trumpet with the Grant Park Festival Orchestra in Chicago’s Millennium Park and Guest Principal with the St. Louis Symphony.
+Before going to California, he was the Principal Trumpet of the Colorado Symphony Orchestra, Associate Principal Trumpet of the Dallas Symphony, and Principal Trumpet of the Charleston Symphony.
+Christopher served as Assistant Principal Trumpet with the Grant Park Festival Orchestra in Chicago’s Millennium Park.

 Read More